-I normally only write about white goods.
-I’m writing about the Tefal Quick cup because I have bought one myself and would like to give an opinion on it.
-It might not be a white goods appliance, but it is at least a kitchen appliance.
+This is an old review.
+This product was quite new and innovative at the time.
+I also normally only write about white goods.
+I wrote about the Tefal Quick cup because I had bought one myself, and wanted to give an opinion on it.

 Boiling water before the Quick Cup

-When using a kettle I didn’t fill it up anywhere near to full capacity to limit energy wastage.
-So when I needed a cup of tea I nearly always had to put some water in the kettle first.
-I’d switch it on and wait.
-The noise was so loud that I couldn’t hear the portable TV or listen to the radio and it seemed to take ages – even though I was only boiling a partially filled kettle.
+When using a kettle I’d switch it on and wait.
+The noise was so loud that I couldn’t hear the portable TV or listen to the radio in the kitchen.
+It seemed to take ages – even though I was only boiling a partially filled kettle.

 Boiling water the new way

 My new method is simple.
 I get a mug from the cupboard, drop in a tea bag, place the mug under Quick cup and press the red button.
 The Quick cup can be programmed to deliver a specific amount of boiling water so no need to watch it.
 I then either watch and marvel, or walk away to do something else like fetch the biscuits.